Giant magnetoelectric effect in pure manganite-manganite heterostructures: Analytic treatment

-\section{CHARGE PROFILE}
+\subsection{Charge Profile}

+To obtain the charge distribution, we ignore the effect of superexchange interaction in the starting effective Hamiltonian in Eq. (\ref{H_pol}) because its energy scale is significantly smaller that the polaronic energy term $2 g^2 \omega_0$.
 For a localized system, we only need to minimize the interaction energy which is a functional of the electronic density profile.
-The Coulombic interaction energy resulting from the electrons leaking from the LMO side to the SMO side, is taken into account by ascribing an effective charge $+1$ (hole) to the LMO unit cell (centered at the $Mn$ site) that has donated an $e_g$ electron from the $Mn$ site and effective charge $-1$ (electron) to the SMO unit cell (centered at the $Mn$ site) that has accepted an $e_g$ electron at the $Mn$ site.
-The Coulombic energy that results is due to interactions between these $\pm 1$ effective charges.
-The net positive charge on the LMO side and net negative charge on the SMO side will produce a charge polarization (or inversion asymmetry).
-Since the ferroelectric dipole is expected to be in the direction perpendicular to the oxide-oxide (LMO-SMO) interface, we assume that the density is uniform in each layer for calculating the density profile as a function of distance $z$ from the insulator-oxide interface.
-The Coulombic interaction energy per unit area due to leaked charges is the same for both LMO and SMO regions and is given, in the continuum approximation, to be
+The Coulombic interaction energy resulting from the electrons leaking from the LMO side to the CMO side, is taken into account by ascribing an effective charge $+1$ (hole) to the LMO unit cell (centered at the ${\rm Mn}$ site) that has donated an $e_{\rm g}$ electron from the ${\rm Mn}$ site and an effective charge $-1$ (electron) to the CMO unit cell (centered at the ${\rm Mn}$ site) that has accepted an $e_{\rm g}$ electron at the ${\rm Mn}$ site.
+The Coulombic energy that results is due to the interactions between these $\pm 1$ effective charges.
+The net positive charge on the LMO side and the net negative charge on the CMO side will produce a charge polarization (or inversion asymmetry).
+Since the ferroelectric dipole is expected to be in the direction perpendicular to the oxide-oxide (LMO-CMO) interface, we assume that the density is uniform in each layer for calculating the density profile as a function of distance $z$ from the insulator-oxide interface.
+The Coulombic interaction energy per unit area due to leaked charges is the same for both LMO and CMO regions and is given, in the continuum approximation, to be

 where $D(z)$ is the electric displacement and is given by